-OVERDRAFTS - If your Available Balance isn't enough to cover any payment or withdrawal you've authorized (including any applicable charges), you agree that we can either overdraw your 360 Checking, allow an Advance from your Overdraft Line of Credit, or we can refuse to process the payment/withdrawal.
+OVERDRAFTS – If your Available Balance isn‘t enough to cover any payment or withdrawal you‘ve authorized (including any applicable charges), you agree that we can either overdraw your 360 Checking, allow an Advance from your Overdraft Line of Credit, initiate a transfer from your linked Free Savings Transfer account, or we can refuse to process the payment/withdrawal.
 If for some reason we allow your 360 Checking to be overdrawn, you must immediately make a deposit to cover the negative balance.
-This can happen if a transaction takes your 360 Checking balance negative or (if applicable) a transaction causes an Advance to exceed your available Overdraft Line of Credit amount.
-If we sue you to collect any overdraft, you agree that we're entitled to collect all costs and expenses of suit from you (including the reasonable cost of an attorney), in accordance with applicable law.
-If we allow an Advance from your Overdraft Line of Credit, you're responsible for any interest we charge in accordance with the terms of the Overdraft Line of Credit Agreement.
-You agree that we aren't liable for any damages or expenses you incur due to any delay or failure of the (i) courier (or the US Postal Service) in delivering any check; and (ii) any Payee or third party in crediting or processing a payment or withdrawal.
+This can happen if a transaction takes your 360 Checking balance negative or (if applicable) a transaction exceeds your available Overdraft Protection amount.
+If we sue you to collect any overdraft, you agree that we‘re entitled to collect all costs and expenses of suit from you (including the reasonable cost of an attorney), in accordance with applicable law.
+If we allow an Advance from your Overdraft Line of Credit, you‘re responsible for any interest we charge in accordance with the terms of the Overdraft Line of Credit Agreement.
+You agree that we aren‘t liable for any damages or expenses you incur due to any delay or failure of the (i) courier (or the US Postal Service) in delivering any check; and (ii) any Payee or third party in crediting or processing a payment or withdrawal.

-STOPPING/CHANGING/CANCELLING PAYMENTS - You may not stop, change or cancel a Send a Wire or Overnight a Check instruction after it has been submitted to us.
-If you'd like us to stop, change or cancel a one-time payment instruction (other than a Send a Wire or Overnight a Check instruction), we'll try to do so if we receive your request before 11:59 PM (Eastern Time) on the day before the payment is scheduled to be deducted from your account.
-If you'd like us to stop a Person2Person Payment instruction, you need to tell us to do so before the Payee picks-up her/his money.
-If you want us to try to stop payment on a check that you have sent (written from your checkbook or requested via 'Send a Check'), we'll charge you $25 for that service but we can't guarantee that the check won't be paid (for example, if the check is cashed before the stop payment request is received).
-We won't charge you for this service if we're unable to stop the payment.
+STOPPING/CHANGING/CANCELLING PAYMENTS – You may not stop, change or cancel a cashier's check after it has been submitted to us.
+If you‘d like us to stop, change or cancel a one-time payment instruction (other than a cashier's check), we‘ll try to do so if we receive your request before 11:59 PM (Eastern Time) on the day before the payment is scheduled to be deducted from your account.
+If you‘d like us to stop a Person2Person Payment instruction, you need to tell us to do so before the Payee picks-up her/his money.
+If you want us to try to stop payment on a check that you have sent (written from your checkbook or requested via ‘Send a Check‘), we‘ll charge you $25 for that service but we can‘t guarantee that the check won‘t be paid (for example, if the check is cashed before the stop payment request is received).
+We won‘t charge you for this service if we‘re unable to stop the payment.
 If the payment is an automatic recurring transaction and you contact us 3 or more business days before the funds are scheduled to be deducted from your account, we must stop the payment.
-If you properly notify us to cancel or change such a payment and we fail to do it, we'll be liable for your losses or damages.
+If you properly notify us to cancel or change such a payment and we fail to do it, we‘ll be liable for your losses or damages.

-360 CHECKING CARD - As you know, when you applied for 360 Checking, you automatically asked us to give you a Card.
-That's great because you can use it to (i) withdraw money at automated teller machines ("ATMs") that are part of a network we participate in; (ii) deposit cash or checks at a Capital One ATM that accepts Capital One 360 deposits, and (iii) make POS purchases (including "cash-back" transactions where a merchant gives you cash from your 360 Checking (or Overdraft Line of Credit).
-You can't use your Card at an ATM to transfer money between your Capital One 360 accounts.
-By using your Card, you authorize us and/or our agents to debit your 360 Checking (including allowing Advances on your Overdraft Line of Credit).
+360 CHECKING CARD – As you know, when you applied for 360 Checking, you automatically asked us to give you a Card for your first account.
+That‘s great because you can use it to (i) withdraw money at automated teller machines ("ATMs") that are part of a network we participate in; (ii) deposit cash or checks at a Capital One ATM that accepts Capital One 360 deposits, and (iii) make POS purchases (including "cash-back" transactions where a merchant gives you cash from your 360 Checking.
+You can‘t use your Card at an ATM to transfer money between your Capital One 360 accounts.
+By using your Card, you authorize us and/or our agents to debit your 360 Checking (including allowing Advances on your Overdraft Line of Credit or transfers from your linked Free Savings Transfer account).
 We reserve the right to refuse to make any transfer for security, credit, legal/regulatory or other reasons, as we determine in our sole discretion.
-You're responsible for all transactions you authorize using the Card, including any losses, charges or penalties incurred as a result.
-We don't charge you for using your Card but if you use it at an ATM, the owner of the ATM may charge you for using the ATM.
+You‘re responsible for all transactions you authorize using the Card, including any losses, charges or penalties incurred as a result.
+We don‘t charge you for using your Card but if you use it at an ATM, the owner of the ATM may charge you for using the ATM.
 If there is such a charge, you should be told how much it is before you complete the withdrawal.
-If you then decide to withdraw the money, the amount of the withdrawal, plus the charge, will be deducted from your 360 Checking/Overdraft Line of Credit.
+If you then decide to withdraw the money, the amount of the withdrawal, plus the charge, will be deducted from your default 360 Checking account at the time of the transaction.
 The Card is the property of Capital One 360 and if your account is closed or your Card privileges are cancelled, you agree to stop using the Card and destroy it.

-WHAT GETS PROCESSED WHEN - "Send a Wire" and "Overnight a Cashier's Check" instructions will be processed as soon as possible after you enter them (and the funds will be removed from your account immediately).
-At midnight of each business day, we'll first process scheduled "Person2Person Payments" and any other electronic fund transfers (other than "Bill Pay" instructions) scheduled for that business day.
-After all of those instructions have been processed, we'll then process all "Bill Pay" and "Mail a Check" instructions scheduled for that business day.
+WHAT GETS PROCESSED WHEN – "Outgoing Domestic Wires" and cashier's check will be processed as soon as possible after you enter them (and the funds will be removed from your account immediately).
+At midnight of each business day, we‘ll first process scheduled "Person2Person Payments" and any other electronic fund transfers (other than "Bill Pay" instructions) scheduled for that business day.
+After all of those instructions have been processed, we‘ll then process all "Bill Pay" and "Mail a Check" instructions scheduled for that business day.

-YOUR RESPONSIBILITY - You're responsible for all transactions you authorize, including any transactions or payments you unintentionally or inadvertently authorized, and any losses, charges or penalties incurred as a result.
+YOUR RESPONSIBILITY – You‘re responsible for all transactions you authorize, including any transactions or payments you unintentionally or inadvertently authorized, and any losses, charges or penalties incurred as a result.
 You must follow all of our instructions when you request and authorize any 360 Checking features.
-You must have sufficient available funds in your 360 Checking (which includes any available credit from the Overdraft Line of Credit) to cover any payment or transfer you request.
-If you authorize someone else to use your 360 Checking/Overdraft Line of Credit or Card, you're responsible for everything that person does with your 360 Checking/Overdraft Line of Credit, including any losses, charges or penalties incurred as a result.
+You must have sufficient available funds in your 360 Checking (which includes any available credit from the Overdraft Line of Credit/Free Savings Transfer account) to cover any payment or transfer you request.
+If you authorize someone else to use your 360 Checking/Overdraft Line of Credit/Free Savings Transfer account or Card, you‘re responsible for everything that person does with your 360 Checking/Overdraft Line of Credit/ Free Savings Transfer account, including any losses, charges or penalties incurred as a result.

 You‘re also responsible for giving us accurate Payee information.
 If any Payee information changes after you initiate a transfer or payment, you‘re responsible for notifying us of these changes.
 If you tell us to make a payment to a particular Payee and you fail to give us the correct information, we‘re not responsible or liable for the payment.